-I do not like eating sweet stuff for breakfast.
-This is the reason why I cannot make do with cereal, oatmeal/muesli, granola bars, pancakes, jam rolls, donuts, muffins and such.
+I do not prefer eating sweet stuff for breakfast.
+This is the reason why I find it hard to make do with cereal, oatmeal/muesli, granola bars, pancakes, jam rolls, donuts, muffins and such.
 There are the rare instances when I grudgingly eat a bowl of muesli but I always feel that something is missing.
-Breakfast has to be a savory affair for me and with having to rush off to work early in the morning in order to beat the peak hour madness, my options become limited.
-I need something that is simple, convenient, preferably finger-food and yes of course....savory :)
+Breakfast has to be a savoury affair for me and with having to rush off to work early in the morning in order to beat the peak hour madness, my options become limited.
+I need something that is simple, convenient, preferably finger-food and yes of course....savoury ☺

 Last weekend, while rummaging in the fridge, I found an extra pack of basil which I didn't have any plans for.
 It also turned out that hubs was not at home and I had a lot of free time on my hands.
 Being home alone always gets my culinary juices flowing so a plan for the basil started to hatch in my mind.
 What I usually do with basil is make pesto for pasta/sandwich or a good old margarita pizza.
 This time, I decided to make some pesto flavored bread rolls so that I can take it to work and have it for breakfast.
 That way, I would get a week's break from my usual breakfast!

 Believe me when I say that I came up with this recipe for pesto rolls myself - any resemblance to any existing recipe anywhere in the culinary world is purely coincidental!
 I took inspiration from two of my previous posts - potato bun and pesto pasta, modified the recipes slightly and came up with this recipe.
 I will be making these rolls again for sure.
 They were soft, nicely flavored and satisfying.
 The best part is that you can freeze the rolls and bake them whenever you want so you get bakery like warm and fresh tasting rolls within a few minutes!

 Preparation time: ~ 90 mins (includes dough rising time)

 Baking time: 20 mins